BoreddyNani/TrustworthyAI/README.md

 ```

 Now developing an android application in android studio
-- `Open Android studio
+- Open Android studio
-- `click on file
+- click on file
-- `click on new
+- click on new
-- `click on from version control
+- click on from version control
-->copy the git link provided and paste it.
+- copy the git link provided and paste it.
 Gradle dependencies will start installing,
 Once the gradle dependencies are installed, you can run the project by clicking the green play button.

 To test the application download the apk file provided in the git link into your android device and open it and provide the required permissions.